DustinJSilk/reactive-trader/README.md

 Some strategies (~MACD) use threshold values that can vary a lot from coin to coin.
 Some coins might need values between 0.05 and -0.05 while others will need them between 0.00000005 and -0.00000005.
 This makes finding the correct Min and Max values time consuming.
 (Either manually with https://github.com/DustinJSilk/gekkoga-plus-ui or computationally which would require time and processing power).
-These thresholds are linked to the individual markets currency value.
+These thresholds are linked to the individual markets currency value (I think).
 The solution would be to use a percentage Min / Max.
 This is in the road map.

 ## Roadmap